ap-Codkelden/edr_parser/README.md

 ### Restrictions

-1. You need a lot of space on your drive.
+1. You need a lot of space on your drive (approx. 40 Gb to parse both UO and FOP files as of January 2022).
 2. Parsing addresses into components somewhen inaccurate.
 Managers posts too.